Discovery of Cells

 Stem Cell Research and Regenerative Medicine

-Potential and Ethical Considerations: Stem cell research also showed the greater potentiality in the field of regenerative medicine which may be a hope to some diseases such as Parkinson’s disease, spinal cord injuries, and heart diseases.
-Hence, it is possible to explain why stem cells are so suitable for the replenishment of damaged tissues and organs; this is due to the fact that stem cells are capable of converting to any type of cell.
-Still, this area entails some ethical issues concerning stem cell source and application; thus, it must not be overlooked and remains rather sensitive.
+Potential and Ethical Considerations: Stem cell research also showed the greater potentiality in the field of regenerative medicine which may be a hope for some diseases such as Parkinson’s disease, spinal cord injuries, and heart diseases.
+Hence, it is possible to explain why stem cells are so suitable for the replenishment of damaged tissues and organs; this is because stem cells are capable of converting to any type of cell.
+Still, this area entails some ethical issues concerning stem cell sources and application; thus, it must not be overlooked and remains rather sensitive.

 Importance of Cell Discovery in Biology